dhh1128/kila/project-knowledge/general-ai-instructions.md

 3. **Foreign Words & Proper Nouns**
    - BEFORE using any non-English word, consult borrowing.md
    - Foreign words must be marked as `*kqmcn*` (asterisks) OR adapted to gwmcn
-   - Multi-word foreign phrases may need to be borrowed as unit
+   - **Multi-word foreign phrases**: Consider whether words form a standard multi-word phrase, idiom, or technical term in the source language.
+Idiomatic phrases ("déjà vu", "status quo") and technical terms ("chaise and four", "prima facie") should typically be borrowed as complete units rather than word-by-word
-   - Example: "chaise and four" might be `*chaise and four*` or adapted together
+   - Example: "chaise and four" → `*chaise and four*` (complete unit) not `*chaise* ko kq`
    - Proper names use haif notation (see honorifics.md)

 4. **Temporal Expressions**